core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 requests before receiving the first answer or that the client did not recognize the Response Code.
 To slow down clients that do not recognize the 4.29 code, the server MAY respond with a more generic error code (e.g., 5.03).
-Server MAY also limit how often it answers to a client, e.g., to once every estimated RTT (if such estimate is available).
-However, both of these methods add per-client state to the server which may be counterproductive to reducing load.
+The server SHOULD rate-limit 4.29 replies taking into account its usual load shedding policies.
+However, any such method that adds per-client state to the server may be counterproductive to reducing load.

 # CoAP Client Behavior